4 Vesta: Other craters

-Several old, degraded craters rival Rheasilvia and Veneneia in size, although none are quite so large.
+Several old, degraded craters approach Rheasilvia and Veneneia in size, although none are quite so large.
 They include Feralia Planitia, shown at right, which is 270 km across.
 More-recent, sharper craters range up to 158 km Varronilla and 196 km Postumia.

+Dust fills up some craters, creating so-called dust ponds.
+They are a phenomenon where pockets of dust are seen in celestial bodies without a significant atmosphere.
+These are smooth deposits of dust accumulated in depressions on the surface of the body (like craters), contrasting from the Rocky terrain around them.
+On the surface of Vesta, we have identified both type 1 (formed from impact melt) and type 2 (electrostatically made) dust ponds within 0˚–30°N/S, that is, Equatorial region.
+10 craters have been identified with such formations.

 "Snowman craters"

-The "snowman craters" is an informal name given to a group of three adjacent craters in Vesta's northern hemisphere.
-Their official names from largest to smallest (west to east) are Marcia, Calpurnia, and Minucia.
+The "snowman craters" are a group of three adjacent craters in Vesta's northern hemisphere.
+Their official names, from largest to smallest (west to east), are Marcia, Calpurnia, and Minucia.
 Marcia is the youngest and cross-cuts Calpurnia.
 Minucia is the oldest.